 Community Readers

 As an integral part of the campaign, all K-5 students are read to by members of the community during their regularly scheduled library periods.
 Community Readers could be anyone from adult education students and educators to firefighters and musicians!
-Many thanks to our Carlisle Area School District Elementary Librarians, Linda Kean, Alanna Justice and Megan Griesemer, for hosting our community readers and providing enthusiasm and encouragement.
+Many thanks to our Carlisle Area School District Elementary Librarians for hosting our community readers and providing enthusiasm and encouragement.

 Incentives